richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 > **Note**: since the validation set had fewer pictures than the test set, and the validation set has a lower precision, this leads me to believe that the lower precision on the validation set is caused by having too few pictures, and not by the model being inaccurate on detections.
 We will fix this in the next article, where we will make a more balanced split for our dataset.

-Also note that -- across validation and test set -- the "incorrect" label has a constant precision of **49%**.
+Also, note that -- across validation and test set -- the "incorrect" label has a constant precision of **49%**.
 This makes sense, as it's the hardest class to predict of the three - it's very easy to see the difference between someone with our without a mask, but incorrectly-placed masks are harder to detect even for us.
-Thus, some pictures we may fail to be recognized as humans.
-As great, new professionals in Computer Vision, we will take note of this and we'll find a way to improve the precision in the future - taking special care with our under-performing class.
+Thus, in some pictures, we may fail to be recognized as humans.
+As great, new professionals in Computer Vision, we will take note of this and we'll find a way to improve the precision in the future - taking special care with our underperforming class.

 ## Acknowledgements

 * **Author** - Nacho Martinez, Data Science Advocate @ Oracle DevRel
-* **Last Updated By/Date** - February 28th, 2023
+* **Last Updated By/Date** - March 6th, 2023